 I predict a coming free-fall in middleware pricing.
 Suddenly, customers will consider a proprietary middleware stack a money pit, earning little, without a competitive advantage.
 Commodization means you get paid for the value you add to the commodity through service and support; however, the margins available on service and support are much lower than for software licenses, so proprietary vendors will see revenues plummet.

 In particular, BEA, a leading middleware company, is vulnerable.
 Other large middleware vendors -- SAP, Oracle and IBM -- have other revenue streams to tap when they set the price of their middleware to meet the open source competition.
-I admire BEA for many things -- such as their commercialization of the Tuxedo product, which I used
+I admire BEA for many things -- such as their commercialization of the Tuxedo product, which I used in the past and remember fondly -- but they are a one-trick pony.

 BEA has recently put a lot of emphasis on their AquaLogic SOA product.
 The question is whether they can afford to continue building proprietary underpinnings beneath AquaLogic.
 I think they'd be better off with open source middleware under AquaLogic.